TUDSSL/WARio/artifact/WARio-PLDI-2022-artifact/README.md

-# ACM PLDI 2022 Conference Research Artifact for "WARio: Efficient Code Generation for Intermittent Computing via Compiler Support"
+# ACM PLDI 2022 Conference Research Artifact for "WARio: Efficient Code Generation for Intermittent Computing"

 ## Background
 This is the official description of research artifact for a compiler-support runtime for **intermittently-powered** platforms called WARio.
 WARio has been presented at the ACM PLDI 2022 conference.